 Content Marketing Strategy that Gets You Results [SLIDES]

 Some time ago I gave a lecture to Estonian Business School MBA students.
-The lecture topic is content marketing strategy and it gives an overview how to use blogs, content and social media to drive business results for your brand.
+The lecture topic is content marketing strategy, and it gives an overview how to use blogs, content and social media to drive business results for your brand.

-Goals (measurable user actions)
+Content marketing goals (measurable user actions)

 Content marketing goals are notoriously hard to measure.
 Tracking how a potential customer moves in the sales funnel is difficult.
 The time from the first visit to a blog post to a completed transaction can take days or even weeks.
 This journey may contain dozens of visits on different devices.

 The time lag is why many marketers measure the easy results.
 Number of visitors, bounce rate, and other vanity metrics.